(Version 20th June 2023)

 We may disclose your personal data to third parties:

 You can be assured that we will protect your privacy.
-We will not make your personal information available to anyone without your agreement unless it is for research purposes only or if required by law.
-This includes your name and e-mail address.
+We will not make your personal information available to anyone without your consent unless required to do so by law.

 We will only share your personal data if your explicit consent has been provided to do so.
 Where these transfers are across borders or outside Australia we shall put safeguards in place to ensure the transfer is made by a legitimate method for the purposes of EU and Australian data protection law and security.